-The Sound Of Music Sing-A-Long At The Music Box Theatre
+5. The Sound of Music Sing-Along at the Music Box Theatre

 Tickets are $12.50 per person and should be purchased ahead of time as they will sell out.
 The surrounding area has wonderful shops and restaurants within walking distance.
 Duck into Julius Meinl for a steaming hot cup of coffee to take the chill off the day.
 Southport Grocery and Cafe is a great place to grab a bite for breakfast.
 Try the baked french toast stuffed with apples and cheddar cheese.
 It's absolutely delicious.
 Persona sells some great boho jewelry and is one of my favorite jewelry stores.

 The Music Box Theatre is easily reached by taking the Brown line or by taxi.
 Tickets can be purchased on their website.

 6. Ice Skating at the McCormick Tribune Ice Rink